Physical Education & Recreation (PER)

 PER A167 Dog Mushing 1 Credit

-Introduces the practice of dog mushing, including the sport's history, dog breeds and characteristics, their training and feeding needs, kennel-management routines, and dog-handling skills.
+Introduces the sport of dog mushing, including the sport's history, dog breeds, training and feeding needs, kennel-management routines, and dog-handling skills.

 PER A168 Winter Camping Alaska 1 Credit